ginryuoku/gt2-reversing/README.md

 # gt2-reversing
 RE repo for Gran Turismo 2 (PS1)

 To build the repo, you'll need to be running Linux.
-(WSL2 will probably work.
+(WSL2 should work, with caveats below.
 MSYS2 or macOS almost certainly won't!)
 You'll also need python3 with a working splat installation from pip, a mipsel-compatible bintools (Arch and Debian/Ubuntu have one), and ninja.
 Finally, once you've checked out the git repo, you'll need to make sure submodules are initialized, since we need a few outside tools to get things working, like maspsx and GTModTools.

 The first step is to obtain a copy of `SCUS_944.88` and `GT2.OVL` from your copy of the simulation disk from the North American 1.2 (Greatest Hits) release.
 I use this as the basis for decompilation, since it should be nearly identical to the PAL release, but the infrastructure is intended to be able to decompile any near-final or final release of GT2.